hmuchalski/hmuchalski.github.io/alumni.md

 Jason Datsko graduated with a B.S. in Chemistry and minor in Biology from from Fresno Pacific University in Spring 2022.
 Under the supervision of Dr. Maria Soria, his undergraduate research focused on transformation and isolation of the d. melanogaster amyloid-like memory protein ORB2.
 Jason currently works in the private sector as a quality control chemist, but hopes to eventually transition to R&D after a successful thesis defense.

+### Kiersten Friesen

+Kiersten Friesen graduated from Westmont College in Spring 2021 with a B.S. degree in Chemistry.
+Her undergraduate research focused on method development in the synthesis of iridium complexes for dendrimer coupling of nanoparticles under the supervision of Dr. Steven M. Contakes.
+Kiersten joined the M.S. program at Fresno State in August 2022.

 ### Michael Stevens, MS Chemistry

 Michael Stevens graduated from California State University, Bakersfield in Spring 2020 with a B.S degree in Chemistry with ACS Certification.
 He conducted undergraduate research, under the supervision of Dr. Danielle Solano, which focused  on synthesis involving reductive amination of 4-bromo-2-hydroxybenzaldehyde.
 In 2021, supported by Gates Millennium Scholarship funded by the Bill and Melinda Gates Foundation, he joined the MS Program at Fresno State.
 Michael worked on developing green chemistry approach to benzothiophene heterocycles.